Is your 401k or IRA money growing enough for you to actual retire someday?

-But here’s the real question: is your money growing in a way that sets you up for the future you want?
+Is the money you’ve already invested—whether in a 401(k), IRA, or another account—growing in a way that sets you up for the future you want?

 How to Gauge Your Portfolio’s Performance

-One simple way to get a sense of how your accounts are doing is by comparing them to the S&P 500.
+One simple way to get a sense of how your stock investments are performing, is by comparing them to the S&P 500.

-If your portfolio’s returns consistently fall significantly below these averages, you might be leaving money on the table.
+If your portfolio’s returns over time are consistently well below the average 10% return of the S&P 500, you might be leaving money on the table.

 Growth Takes Time

-Before you panic, it’s important to understand that growth isn’t immediate or linear.
+Regardless of what you find in your portfolio, it’s important to understand that growth isn’t immediate or linear.
 Investments, like a well-planned garden, need time to grow and thrive.

 The stock market naturally goes through seasons of fluctuation.
 Some years will be incredibly strong, and others might feel like setbacks.
-But over the long term, a diversified portfolio should reflect steady growth.
+But over the long term, a diversified portfolio should reflect steady growth and always has.

 That’s why it’s better to evaluate performance over a 5 to 10 year period, rather than focusing on a single year.
 This long-term view gives you a more accurate picture of how your money is performing.